canonical/netplan/doc/netplan.md

 ``virtual-functions`` (scalar)

-:    (SR-IOV devices only) Explicit number of Virtual Functions for the given
+:    (SR-IOV devices only) In certain special cases VFs might need to be
-     Physical Function.
-This is optional, as normally netplan will allocate as many VFs as there are needed.
+     configured outside of netplan.
+For such configurations ``virtual-functions`` can be optionally used to set an explicit number of Virtual Functions for the given Physical Function.
+This should be used for special cases only, as normally netplan allocates as many VFs as there are needed.

 ## Properties for device type ``modems:``
 GSM/CDMA modem configuration is only supported for the ``NetworkManager`` backend. ``systemd-networkd`` does